 General Counsel of the Year for a Small Legal Department finalists are Crestline Investors General Counsel Jesus Payan and Tuesday Morning General Counsel Bridgett Zeterberg;

-Senior Counsel of the Year for a Large Legal Department finalists are Flowserve Assistant General Counsel Susan Hudson and McKesson Corporation Chief Counsel Thomas Blanford.
+Senior Counsel of the Year for a Large Legal Department finalists are Flowserve Associate General Counsel Susan Hudson and McKesson Corporation Chief Counsel Thomas Blanford.

 Senior Counsel for a Midsized Legal Department goes to Neiman Marcus Assistant General Counsel Tasha Grinnell.